usamamazharcheema/fake-data-postgres-ingestion/ReadMe.md

-I have built a small pipeline that handles the insertion of fake data into both a CSV file and a PostgreSQL table using Apache Airflow.
+This small pipeline performs the task of fake data insertion into both a CSV file and a PostgreSQL table using Apache Airflow.

 To run this pipeline, you can use the following command: docker-compose up.
 Once it's up and running, you can inspect the output through either of the following methods: